Tension

 How did we learn to become uptight?

-Some of us have unconsciously held tension in our face for so long that it has changed the way we appear.
+These unconsciously held tension in our face may have changed the way we appear.

 Becoming aware of the state of your body is one way to rid yourself of the pent up muscle strain.